 H2S, being somewhat water-soluble, results in the formation of sulfhydric acid (H2SO4).
-H2SO4 is corrosive to metals, and contributes to acidic deposition to soil and water.
+H2SO4 is corrosive to metals and contributes to acidic deposition in soil and water.
 Additionally, it is capable of corroding metals.

 H2S oxidizes in the atmosphere to sulfur dioxide (SO2).
-SO2 being one of the critical ambient air pollutants, has its negative effects on human health and the environment.
+SO2 is one of the critical ambient air pollutants and has negative effects on human health and the environment.
 It further reacts to form sulfates through several different pathways.
 Though not directly involved in climate change, its conversion to sulfate particles in the atmosphere contributes to the cooling influence provided by atmospheric sulfate.

 Possible corrective measures